 In order to comply with FCC regulations you should NOT operate the 3G module and the Bluetooth/Wireless LAN modules at the same time as this may disrupt radio frequency, and cause interference.
-When the 3G module is powered on, make sure that the Bluetooth/Wireless LAN modules are powered off (use the PC Settings > Wireless control panel to turn on/off individual modules - see Figure 7 - 53 on page 7 - 64).
+When the 3G module is powered on, make sure that the Bluetooth/Wireless LAN modules are powered off.